Supplier Code of Conduct

 Bribery and Corruption

 IWG has zero-tolerance for any form of bribery, corruption, extortion, fraud, theft, or embezzlement.
-All of IWG’s Suppliers must comply with all applicable anti-bribery laws and maintain accurate records that correctly reflect their transactions and contain no false or misleading information.
+All of IWG’s suppliers must comply with all applicable anti-bribery laws and maintain accurate records that correctly reflect their transactions and contain no false or misleading information.

-Suppliers will not give, offer to give, request from, or agree to accept money or anything of value from anyone, directly or indirectly through another party, to gain an improper advantage related to IWG.
+Suppliers should not give, offer to give, request from, or agree to accept money or anything of value from anyone, directly or indirectly through another party, to gain an improper advantage related to IWG.

 Conflicts of Interest